EQI MCP

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already declare readOnlyHint=true, idempotentHint=true, destructiveHint=false, so the safety profile is clear.
-The description adds value by specifying the return fields and the significance of add_connection_url, providing context beyond the structured annotations.
+Annotations already declare readOnlyHint=true, idempotentHint=true, destructiveHint=false.
+The description adds real value by specifying the return fields and the presence of add_connection_url, which is beyond what annotations provide.
+No contradictions.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.